Route Optimization APIs¶

 Asynchronous API Call¶

-Request to get the status or the desired output of Route Optimization.
+At first input(vehicles & jobs) is given via POST Request which will provide a requestID which then needs to pass through a GET Request to get the status or the desired output of Route Optimization.
 So in this asynchronous call you do not halt all other operations while waiting for the API call to return.

-request of the API are given in the separate documents.
+The details of POST and GET request of the API are given in the separate documents.

 Output Description¶